|

 might have first assumed.
 In fact, we

-know that the workflow contains multiple dependencies and also variability.
-To some extent we might try to decouple the
+know that the workflow contains multiple dependencies and also

-seems to be some more urgent work that finds its way around those carefully
+long and there always seems to be some more urgent work that finds its way

-built buffers – and sitting in those buffers takes so long that lot’s of work
+around those carefully built buffers – and sitting in those buffers takes so

-becomes urgent in any case.
-However,
+long that lot’s of work becomes urgent in any case.
+However, the dependency is just as great

-the dependency is just as great within individual departments as it is between
+within individual departments as it is between different departments, so this

-different departments, so this can’t be the cause of conflict at transfer
+can’t be the cause of conflict at transfer points.
+Dependency doesn’t seem to be the source of

-the source of our erroneous assumption.
+our erroneous assumption.

-Maybe
+Maybe it is

-it is variability then.
-We only need
+variability then.
+We only need to look

-to look at the success of total quality management (TQM) and total productive
+at the success of total quality management (TQM) and total productive

 maintenance (TPM) to see that reducing variability – both quality and process